RikuRuokonen/algolabra/README.md

 Next you run  ```cargo run -- --file-name test.txt --output encrypted.txt``` --> test.txt content is encrypted and placed into new file encrypted.txt

-Finally, you run ```cargo run -- --encrypted-file encrypted.txt --decrypted_output decrypted_message.txt``` --> you have decrypted plaintext file which should match original test.txt
+Finally, you run ```cargo run -- --encrypted-file encrypted.txt --decrypted-output decrypted_message.txt``` --> you have decrypted plaintext file which should match original test.txt

 CLI is still in works, so some bugs are expected.